 The STEs felt that, despite the importance of research to their work, the responsible government ministry did not support it adequately.
-On the aspect of research, STE6 made the following observations.
+On the aspect of research, STE_6 made the following observations.

 Science lecturers must do a lot of research.
 When research is done, a lot is improved on.
 As an individual, you ask yourself, 'Am I meeting the goals of the department?'
-You evaluate your own work through research, presenting research Nevertheless, people are not doing research, maybe because of lack of support.
+You evaluate your own work through research, even presenting research papers.
+Nevertheless, people are not doing research, maybe because of lack of support.